HAKATEMIA

 The image below shows the ls command executed at the root of the file system, with the -l option used in the command for a more user-friendly listing.

-When the working directory is desired to be moved upwards in the folder structure (closer to the root), this can be indicated by using two dots.
+When the working directory is desired to be moved upwards in the directory structure (closer to the root), this can be indicated by using two dots.

 In the image below, the pwd command is first executed and it can be seen that the current working directory points to the /home/student path.
 After that, the cd command is used to navigate one directory up and the change in the new working directory is verified by executing the pwd command again.